 Residents Maintain Autonomy

-In Delta South Nursing & Rehabilitation, 14.79% Percentage of Patients
+In Delta South Nursing & Rehabilitation, 14.49% of Patients

 Ability to Keep Residents Mobile

-In Delta South Nursing & Rehabilitation, 14.68% Percentage of Residents
+In Delta South Nursing & Rehabilitation, 7.89% of Residents

 Short-term Care: Rehospitalizations

-In Delta South Nursing & Rehabilitation, 14.68 Percentage of Residents Rehospitalized
+In Delta South Nursing & Rehabilitation, 7.89% of Residents Rehospitalized

-This datapoint measures the number of times residents are rehospitalized per 1,000 days of short-term care.
-Avoiding rehospitalizations during rehabilitation is key to restoring the health of patients.
+This datapoint measures the number of rehospitalizations per thousand days of short-term care.
+Keeping residents out of the hospital during rehabilitation is important to restoring the physical well-being of residents.

 Short-term Care: ER Visits

-In Delta South Nursing & Rehabilitation, 11.55 Percentage of Patients
+In Delta South Nursing & Rehabilitation, 9.65% of Patients

-This tells you the number of times residents are sent to the emergency room per 1,000 days of short-term care.
-There is generally a correlation between staying out of the emergency room and the quality of short-term care.
+This is the number of emergency room visits per thousand days of short-term patient care.
+There is a correlation between having fewer emergency room visits and the overall quality of short-term care.

 Short-term Care: Facilitates Functional Improvement

-In Delta South Nursing & Rehabilitation, 72.81% Percentage of Resident
+In Delta South Nursing & Rehabilitation, 75.1% of Resident

-This tells you the percent of short-term residents that experienced functional improvements, such as enhanced ability to perform activities of daily living.
-High levels of autonomy with activities of daily living often correlates with higher quality rehabilitation.
+This indicates the percent of short-term residents that saw functional improvements, such as enhanced ability to perform activities of daily living.

 Scores for Sikeston, MO